 The primary evolutionary traits that snakes have to eat massive meals are their jaws, digestive system, and metabolism.

 Snake jaws are some of the craziest things in the animal kingdom.
 Part of what makes them special is their lack of a fused jaw.
 Without a fused jaw (like a human), snakes lose power but gain flexibility.
-For a snake that doesn’t chew, power isn’t all that important for their jaws.
-Additionally, the tendons and connective tissue in a snake jaw allow them to open their jaw 160°, whereas a human maxes out at 26°.
+For a snake that doesn’t chew, power isn’t all that important for its jaws.
+Additionally, the tendons and connective tissue in a snake jaw allow them to open their jaw at 160°, whereas human maxes out at 26°.

 Once the snake is able to get its food into its stomach through its special jaws, its digestive system kicks into high gear.
 Their organs shrink to allow more room for the prey to rest in their stomach and relieve pressure.
 Additionally, their digestive fluids start working and can break down an entire animal, leaving only the hip bones, fur, and hooves.
 The “extras” are later regurgitated.

 Even with a powerful digestive system, it still takes a long time to process.
 Snakes are cold-blooded, however, and don’t need to eat all the time.
 When a snake gets a massive meal, it needs a place to rest and break down the prey.
 If a snake eats a truly huge meal, they are known to find a place to hide and will sit and digest for up to a month straight.
 Their slow metabolism allows them to sit without moving for the entire time.